 This would be everything that you should know, in my opinion, about renting or buying property in Romania – especially what are the best real estate websites in the country.
 If you have any extra questions, don’t hesitate to let me know by commenting below!

-• If you sign a contract with the owner or especially an agency, you usually have to sign for a longer lease – generally 12 months.
-However, it’s not a rule and think that most owners would be willing to go for a short term let too.
+If you sign a contract with the owner or especially an agency, you usually have to sign for a longer lease – generally 12 months.
+However, in many situations, owners might agree to shorter term deals.

 However, I disagree about the point where agencies have their own agenda.
 There are at least 4 excellent agencies, competitors to me, that have a good name.
 We also do.
 In fact if you look at our site you will see 113 five star testimonials for being tenant minded, from students to royals & everyone in between.
 It’s on the home page, top left and in the fitter somewhere if http://www.whitemountain.ro & we’ve been around since 2007.